winterfive/design-patterns/iterator-pattern-builtIn/files/README.md

 ## Iterator Pattern using Java's built in Iterator

-This pattern creates an iterator interface to give us access to different types of collections (Arrays, ArrayLists, HashMaps, Lists, etc).
+This pattern creates uses Java's built in Iterator to give us access to different types of collections (Arrays, ArrayLists, HashMaps, Lists, etc).

-The client doesn't need to know what kind of collection it is to access it.
-Each concrete collection will have a createIterator() to create it's own iterator.
-That Iterator instance knows the details of how to interact with it's own collection... so the interaction is encapsulated!
+- It provides a way to access elements of a collection sequentially w/out exposing the underlying representation.
+- The resposibility of traversal is placed on teh iterator object, not the aggregate (the collection).

+Unlike the non-built in version, our various menues implement the Menu interface.
+Our instance of Waitress can refer to each menu object usng the interface rater then the concrete class.
+This reduces the waitress's dependancy on concreate classes and allows me to code to an interface, not in implementaton.

+The Menu interface has the createIterator().
+Menu is implemented by DinerMenu and PancakeHouseMenu so each concrete menu class is responsible for creating it's own iterator that handles it's menu items.